Corporations Code § 7211. Board Meetings; Notice; Quorum; Consent to Act Without Meeting.

 (5) Meetings of the board may be held at a place within or without the state that has been designated in the notice of the meeting or, if not stated in the notice or if there is no notice, designated in the bylaws or by resolution of the board.

-(6) Members of the board may participate in a meeting through use of conference telephone, electronic video screen communication, or electronic transmission by and to the corporation (Sections 20 and 21).
-Participation in a meeting through use of conference telephone or electronic video screen communication pursuant to this subdivision constitutes presence in person at that meeting as long as all members participating in the meeting are able to hear one another.
+(6) Directors may participate in a meeting through use of conference telephone, electronic video screen communication, or electronic transmission by and to the corporation (Sections 20 and 21).
+Participation in a meeting through use of conference telephone or electronic video screen communication pursuant to this subdivision constitutes presence in person at that meeting as long as all directors participating in the meeting are able to hear one another.
 Participation in a meeting through use of electronic transmission by and to the corporation, other than conference telephone and electronic video screen communication, pursuant to this subdivision constitutes presence in person at that meeting if both of the following apply:

-(A) Each member participating in the meeting can communicate with all of the other members concurrently.
+(A) Each director participating in the meeting can communicate with all of the other directors concurrently.

 (8) Subject to the provisions of Sections 7212, 7233, 7234, and subdivision (e) of Section 7237 and Section 5233, insofar as it is made applicable pursuant to Section 7238, an act or decision done or made by a majority of the directors present at a meeting duly held at which a quorum is present is the act of the board.
 The articles or bylaws may not provide that a lesser vote than a majority of the directors present at a meeting is the act of the board.
 A meeting at which a quorum is initially present may continue to transact business notwithstanding the withdrawal of directors, if any action taken is approved by at least a majority of the required quorum for that meeting, or a greater number required by this division, the articles or the bylaws.

-(c) Each director present and voting at a meeting shall have one vote on each matter presented to the board of directors for action at that meeting.
-No director may vote at any meeting by proxy.
+(c) Each director shall have one vote on each matter presented to the board of directors for action.
+No director may vote by proxy.

 (d) This section applies also to incorporators, to committees of the board, and to action by those incorporators or committees mutatis mutandis.